jtemporal/jtemporal.github.io/_drafts/creating-empty-folders-on-github-with.gitkeep.md

 - git
 - english
 - pro tip
-related: false
+related: true
 posts_list:
+- solving-conflicts
+- introducing-gitfichas
 - 5-dicas-para-fazer-o-seu-pull-request-brilhar
-- resolvendo-conflitos
-- conheca-o-gitfichas
 lang: en
-translated: ''
+translated: criando-pastas-vazias-no-github-com-o-gitkeep

 ---
 Sometimes you need to put an empty folder in your project on GitHub, but traditionally git doesn't track empty folders, and then the question pops up: _“how to make an empty folder appear on GitHub if git doesn't allow it?”_